junlarsen/llvm4j/README.md

 ### Meta

-KLLVM is still under early development.
+KLLVM is in active development.
 There are no public releases yet.